 AF Life Cycle Management Center (AFLCMC) provides cradle-to-grave oversight of a wide range of weapons systems, equipment, vehicles and capabilities.

 All telephones at Robins AFB have 222, 926, 327, or 201 prefixes.
 When calling onto the base from an off-base phone, dial the desired prefix, then the four-digit number.
 The area code is 478.
 To call from one on-base phone to the other, callers must dial a seven-digit number using the DSN prefix.
 For example, commercial numbers starting with 926 will be reached by dialing 468 and then the last four.
 DSN prefixes are as follows: DSN 201= 241 commercial, DSN 222= 472 commercial, DSN 468= 926 commercial, DSN 472= 222 commercial, and DSN 497= 327 commercial.

-The Houston County school system educates more than 30,200 K-12 students on 38 campuses.
-There are over 6,500 military affiliated students to include over 2,100 with an active duty parent.
+The Houston County school system educates more than 30,000 K-12 students on 39 campuses.
 Students excel in many areas, outperforming state and national test averages.

 Houston County School System at a Glance